Glossary of shipping terms

 Ship owner

-Person or entity that is entitled of the management of one or more ship to transport goods or persons.
+Person or entity that is entitled to the management of one or more ship to transport goods or persons.

 Shipper

-Person or entity that is entitled of transport contract with the carrier.
+Natural or legal person who stipulates the transport contract with the carrier.

 Shipper